bootstrap CLI

 --server, --no-server | boolean | Include the Go server stub.
 Full preset only.
 Default true. |

---no-link always wins over --yes — pass both when you want to scaffold without touching the app shell.
+--no-link always wins over --yes — pass both when you want to scaffold without touching a workspace.

 Non-interactive example